Join Bicycle NSW today for insurance, advocacy, support

-Community advocates have ramped up their campaign to urge decision makers to reconsider use of the rail corridor for some sections.
+Community advocates have ramped up their campaign to urge decision makers to reconsider use of the rail corridor for some sections of the alignment.
 There is a petition to sign here.
 Please also write to the Transport Minister.
 Letter templates are here.

 The future

-Are the historic reasons for Sydney Trains to say ‘no’ to sharing their corridors still valid in today’s strategic context?
+Bicycle NSW advocates that the historic reasons for Sydney Trains to say ‘no’ to sharing their corridors are not valid in today’s strategic context.
 TOD developments around train stations will bring huge numbers of new residents to our suburbs.
 High-capacity active transport routes connecting to public transport are essential to avoid 'carmageddon' in the future.
-Bicycle NSW asks the NSW Government to challenge a status quo that locks out the infrastructure a growing city desperately needs.
+The NSW Government must challenge a status quo that locks out the infrastructure a growing city desperately needs.

 Connecting Sutherland to Cronulla